stefanbc/Koding-Theme-Apaxy/README.md

 #Koding Theme Apaxy
 This is a theme inspired by the Koding.com interface made for Apaxy by Adam Whitcroft.

-This repo contains only the files that need to be replaced for the Koding Theme (stored in the same file order as the original Apaxy).
+This repo contains only the files that need to be replaced in the Apaxy folder for the Koding Theme to work (they are stored in the same folder structure as the original Apaxy).
 For the full Apaxy repo please visit [adamwhitcroft.com/apaxy](http://adamwhitcroft.com/apaxy/).

 #Apaxy - How to!
 Demo: [adamwhitcroft.com/apaxy](http://adamwhitcroft.com/apaxy/)